vi4m/swiftbox/README.md

 ```

 #### 2. Bootstrap
-Logging should be bootstrapped before using (it defaults to `PrintLogger`).
+Logging should be bootstrapped before use (it defaults to `PrintLogger`).
-Bootstrap required one parameter which is logger factory.
+Bootstrap requires one parameter which is the logger factory.
 Logger factory must return `Logger` from `Console/Logging` package.
 ```swift
 Logging.bootstrap({ name in Logger2(name) })
 ```

 #### 2. Usage
-Create logger instance:
+Create a logger instance:
 ```swift
 fileprivate var logger = Logging.make(#file)
 ```